Skip to content

 A pulse oximeter is a small medical device that is put on the tip of the finger, to check someone’s oxygen levels.
 Pulse oximeters measure blood oxygen levels by transmitting light through a finger.
 These allowed partients to monitor their oxygen at home and manage any risk of deterioration due to silent hypoxia (which is low oxygen levels in patients who do not show shortness of breath).

-The COVID Oximetry@home pathway should have been available to people who are:
+The COVID Oximetry@home pathway was made available to people who were:

 • diagnosed with COVID-19: either clinically or positive test result and